tanchao/tanchao.github.io/_posts/2021-07-31-tech-records.md

 ```

 ## Mission Statement
-* `To Be THE Best API Service Developer`, mastered the best practice of API (including the full-stack microservices and data processes behind the scene) design, maintainenance and scale.
+* `To be the best API Service owner`, mastered the best practice of API (including the full-stack microservices and data processes behind the scene) design, build and maintainenance.
 * `System Performance Tuning`, continuously improving the end to end system performance on both reliability and scalability

 ## Records

+### Jun.
+2022
+* iterative optimization is the right way to better stage, which requires two essential tools
+  * Feedback & Upgrade Loop, easy and fast feedback and upgrade mechanism that could collect feedbacks easily from end customers, and a way to correct the product easily.
+For example, oh-my-zsh upgrade mechanism.
+  * Experiment Framework, easy to conduct A/B testing and critical changes help measure the change impact effectively
+* Project Management by Milestone instead of by *Project*
+  * Timebox the milestones then the *real* project progress comes with it
+  * Prioritization over Time/Resource/Feature
+  * Foundation

 ### Apr.
 2022
 * Decision Making on career change